M0JXD/.textadept-M0JXD/README.md

 ## Distraction Free Module

 Based on Mitchell's [Distraction Free mode](https://github.com/orbitalquark/textadept/wiki/DistractionFreeMode) but wrapped into a module.
 Also added the ability to hide the tab bar, and allows you to configure what you want to hide.
-Defaults to my preferences aha </br>
+Also works on CURSES and hides the title in that mode.
+Defaults to my preferences, also it uses `Ctrl+F12` as to allow F11 to be free for "Step Into" debugger commands </br>
 Example usage:

 ```lua